gill-gemini/WSD-2015/README.md

-# WSD-2015 / Game Store for online Javascript Games
+# WSD-2015 / Game Store for online Javascript Games (In Progress)
 Web Development Course at  Aalto University which teaches front end and back end.
 This directory contains exercises from the web development course in the previous semester.

 Currently I am working on a project with two other group members to create a website , where developers can post their games based on java script .The details and the link to the website are mentioned below